fbpx

 5:15pm – 6:30pm – Optional: Film Things Will Be Different

-7:00pm – Rueben’s Room doors open – enter via Ode to Sirens
+7:00pm – Doors open – enter via Ode to Sirens

 7:15pm – Presentation and conversation The Architecture of Care